Odell Beckham Jr. Gay? New Rumors Kicked Up After Alleged Accusation From NFL Star’s Ex Zendaya

 “On Friday, Odell Beckham Jr. posted a video of himself performing jacuzzi karaoke.
 He sang Marvin Gaye’s Sexual Healing while teammate Dominique Rodgers-Cromartie emerged from below the water’s surface.
 It’s pretty hilarious and also really clear that nothing remotely sexual is happening here.
 It’s two teammates goofing around.”

-But the video was picked up by the Instagram account The Shade Room, Esquire noted, and from there the rumors that Odell Beckham Jr. was gay started rolling.
+But the video was picked up by the Instagram account the Shade Room, Esquire noted, and from there the rumors that Odell Beckham Jr. was gay started rolling.

-That wasn’t the first time that OBJ was in the sights of The Shade Room, with the social media account picking up on another video of the Giants wide receiver dancing with another man.
+That wasn’t the first time that OBJ was in the sights of the Shade Room, with the social media account picking up on another video of the Giants wide receiver dancing with another man.

-Odell Beckham Jr. blasted the “ignorant people” behind the post, saying “Easter egg huntin, they gotta look for sumn.”
+Odell Beckham Jr. blasted the “ignorant people” behind the post, saying, “Easter egg huntin, they gotta look for sumn.”

 Esquire stuck up for OBJ as well.